torvalds/linux/Documentation/networking/ip-sysctl.rst

 	case this value is ignored.
 	Default: between 131072 and 32MB, depending on RAM size.

+	Each of the three values cannot be set below 4096.

 tcp_sack - BOOLEAN
 	Enable select acknowledgments (SACKS).